You know how some people say ice cream with no sprinkles just ain’t ice cream?

 Even when you’ve reached the top, continuous efforts are required to maintain that position or risk losing that sweet spot.

-To achieve a good ranking, invested efforts are needed in the different aspects: in-depth research into keywords, search terms and objectives of your audience, professionally written text, optimised links, images, and tags, content distribution to obtain backlinks, etc, to name a few.
+To achieve a good ranking, invested efforts are needed in the different aspects: in-depth keyword research, search terms and objectives of your audience, professionally written text, optimised links, images, and tags, content distribution to obtain backlinks, etc, to name a few.